moodleulpgc/moodle35ulpgc/question/type/mtf/bin/README.md

   the SUM of all grades does not match 100%.
 With Autoweights enabled different grades will be set to match a SUM of 100%.
 With Autoweights disabled the affected question will be ignored in migration.

+  includesubcategories is used in combination with migration by categoryid.
+  If enabled all subcategories will be migrated as well.

 ######Examples